Skip to content

 Since AppState satisfies AppStatePort (structural subtyping), either annotation works.
 Using the protocol in readers and the concrete type in writers is a common pattern that maximises flexibility.

-When Not to Use This Pattern
+When Not to Use the Adapter Pattern

 Scenario Better approach